-The result of all which is, that whether one is or is not, one and the others, in relation to themselves and to one another, are and are not, and appear to be and appear not to be, in all manner of ways.
+The result of all which is, that whether one is or is not, one and the others, in relation to themselves and to one another, are and are not, and appear to be and appear not to be, in all manner others neither are, nor appear to be one or many, like or unlike, into 'not many.'

-I. On the first hypothesis we may remark: first, That one is one is an identical proposition, from which we might expect that no further consequences could be deduced.
-The train of consequences which follows, is inferred by altering the predicate into 'not many.'
 Yet, perhaps, if a strict Eristic had been present, oios aner ei kai nun paren, he might have affirmed that the not many presented a different aspect of the conception from the one, and was therefore not identical with it.
 Such a subtlety would be very much in character with the Zenonian dialectic.
 Secondly, We may note, that the conclusion is really involved in the premises.
 For one is conceived as one, in a sense which excludes all predicates.
 When the meaning of one has been reduced to a point, there is no use in saying that it has neither parts nor magnitude.
 Thirdly, The conception of the same is, first of all, identified with the one; and then by a further analysis distinguished from, and even opposed to it.
 Fourthly, We may detect notions, which have reappeared in modern philosophy, e.g. the bare abstraction of undefined unity, answering to the Hegelian 'Seyn,' or the identity of contradictions 'that which is older is also younger,' etc., or the Kantian conception of an a priori synthetical proposition 'one is.'